Associate in Applied Science

 -Students should be aware that the Michigan Board of Nursing may deny a license to an applicant who has been convicted of a crime or is addicted to drugs or alcohol.

--Students are required to submit health records annually while in the program.
+-Students are required to meet clinical health requirements and to provide records verifying same while in the program.